olivierh65/lightgallery2/README.md

 ### Field formatters

-The module provides a lightGallery thumbnail formatter for both image and media fields (with a cardinality different from 1).
+The module provides a lightGallery thumbnail formatter for both image and media fields.
 Just enable and configure the lightGallery formatter on the desired field and you're done.